bluegenes/2021-paper-sourmash-distance/output/manuscript.md

 ### Taxonomic Classification with Sourmash Gather

-- brief description of gather
-- description of gather-based LCA aggregation to taxonomic rank
+To take advantage of the increased evolutionary distance comparisons offered by protein k-mers, we apply compositional analysis with sourmash gather [@https://dib-lab.github.io/2020-paper-sourmash-gather] to protein sequences (amino acid input and 6-frame translation from nucleotides).
+Sourmash gather is conducted in two parts:
+First (preselection), gather searches the query against all reference genomes, building all genomes with matches into a smaller, in-memory database for use in step 2.
+Second (decomposition), gather does iterative best-containment decomposition, where query k-mers are iteratively assigned to the reference genome with best containment match.
+In this way, gather reports the minimal list of reference genomes that contain all of the k-mers that matched any reference in the database.

+For reference matches with high sequence identity (ANI) to the query, we classify the query sequence as a member of the reference taxonomic group, as in [@https://dib-lab.github.io/2020-paper-sourmash-gather].
+**However, when ANI between the query and the top reference match exceeds the taxonomic rank threshold (e.g. species default 95%), we use a least/lowest common ancestor (LCA) approach to report likely taxonomy at a higher taxonomic rank _(TBD)_**.
+Briefly, as gather reports non-overlapping genome matches, we can sum the k-mer matches for all genomes with shared taxonomies at the next higher taxonomic rank to report the best query containment at that rank.
+As this gather-LCA approach first uniquely assigns k-mers to their best reference genome, it bypasses the impact of increasing database size on taxonomic assignment observed for other LCA-based k-mer classification approaches [@doi:10.1186/s13059-018-1554-6].

-### Workflows and Computing
+### Workflows and Computing Resources

 Reproducible workflows associated with this paper are available at XX (gh link + doi for release), with datasets available at OSF (XX).
 All workflows were executed using snakemake >= 5.26 [@doi:10.12688/f1000research.29032.1)] on the FARM cluster at UC Davis, using practices outlined in [@doi:10.1093/gigascience/giaa140].